Final report for FW22-403

 - Design and build two kidding traps

 Two “kidding traps” were designed and constructed to help determine the advantages or disadvantages of Intensive Kidding programs vs Extensive Kidding Programs.
-They have been constructed in a 1,000 acre pasture to be designated as the Kidding Pasture.
-Construction is scheduled to be completed by March 15, 2023.
+They were constructed in a 1,000 acre pasture to be designated as the Kidding Pasture.
+Construction was completed March 15, 2023.

 Due to major fires in Mora and San Miguel County in 2022, as well as COVID ramifications, materials and labor needed to construct fence have been in short supply.
 Materials were ordered in July of 2022 and finally received by September 2022.
 Local fence contractors were unavailable due to prior commitments for fence rebuilding in fire ravaged areas.